"Lead with Speed, Dare to Fail, Volunteer With Passion" -- PDG Larry Hidalgo

 In the current issue:

-Include in the current edition of LION Magazine are the following Digital LION Videos:
+Include in the current digital edition of LION Magazine are the following Digital LION Videos:

 Past issues of LION Magazine are available in digital format for one year.